jtc268/Interactive-Lab-Hub/Lab 1/README.md

 _Activity:_
 The user going to bed is very tired and not thinking about all of their responsibilities as part of their routine to go to bed.
 Something as simple as locking the front door can be easily forgotton and become a safety issue.
 Building in a mechanism to prevent a safety issue (the front door being unlocked) is the goal.

+_Goals:_
+The goal of the player is go to bed safely.
+Safety means that the front door of the apartment is locked when sleeping.

 ### Storyboard